1,000+ Opportunities

 , Suite 303

-Based on current listing details, eligibility includes: Wisconsin companies (specific criteria may apply).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Wisconsin companies (specific criteria may apply).
+Confirm the full requirements in the official notice before applying.

 Ignite Wisconsin is a grant from the Wisconsin Economic Development Corporation (WEDC) that funds regional consortiums working to grow startup ecosystems and entrepreneurial activity across Wisconsin.
 The program invests in collaborative efforts to build robust innovation infrastructure, support early-stage companies, and strengthen regional networks of investors, mentors, and entrepreneurs.
 Past awards include $950,000 to the Wisconsin Frontier Technology Consortium.
 Eligible applicants are regional consortiums focused on expanding startup ecosystems throughout the state.
 The most recent application deadline was October 31, 2025.
 Check the WEDC website for information on future solicitation cycles and eligibility requirements for Ignite Wisconsin funding.